 While being in the saddle for that many miles didn’t feel so great, the day’s worth of sights and friendly people made up for it.
 It was a nice, easy ride with great views, beautiful skies, flat roads, and a countryside almost empty of people.

-Of course, that’s not quite how Corrina, Gabbi, and Maibe find things in A Feast of Weeds.
+Of course, that’s not quite how Corrina, Gabbi, and Maibe find things in Zombies Are Human.
 In fact, these heroines would each argue that the world is still too full of people after everything falls apart–capture and torture and terrible experiments will do that to a girl.